hainn2009/my-auction-app/README.md

 - **Real-time experience:** Instant feedback for all bidders through WebSocket + Redis Pub/Sub.
 - **Scalability:** Each service can scale independently on Kubernetes.
 - **Fault tolerance:** Message-driven design using RabbitMQ ensures no data loss on transient failures.
-- **Cloud-native deployment:** Configurable via GKE ConfigMaps & Secrets for secure, flexible scaling.
+- **Cloud-native deployment:** Configurable via GKE ConfigMaps & Secrets for secure, flexible scaling up.